 What are Your Key Factors for Successful Print Publishing?

 I would like to know what your thoughts are on this topic.
-Furthermore, if ther are any other factors you think are important in managing successful print publishing, feel free to mention them in the comments here.
+Has anyone tried PDF renderers other than WERK II, such as Codeware’s XActuell?
+Furthermore, if there are any other factors you think are important in managing successful print publishing, feel free to mention them in the comments here.
 I’d be happy to discuss here or on twitter at @nicholasgoupil.